Distribution-Free Model for Community Detection: The Distribution-Free Model

 Let $P\in \mathbb{R}^{K\times K}$ be a matrix (call $P$ connectivity matrix in this paper) satisfying

 We'd emphasize that $P$ may have negative elements.
-Meanwhile, unless specified, throughout this article, $K_{0}$ and $K$ are assumed to be known integers satisfying constraints in Eq (\ref{definP}).
+Meanwhile, unless specified, throughout this article, $K_{0}$ and $K$ are assumed to be known integers.
 W.L.O.G., let $n_{K_{0}}$ be the $K_{0}$-th largest number among $\{n_{1}, n_{2}, \ldots, n_{K}\}$.
 For such definition, we have $\sigma_{K_{0}}(Z)=\sqrt{n_{K_{0}}}$.
-Meanwhile, since $\mathrm{rank}(P)=K_{0}$, $P$ has $K_{0}$ nonzero eigenvalues.
-The smallest nonzero eigenvalue $\sigma_{K_{0}}(P)$ (call it separation parameter in this paper) measures the separation between communities, and we will let it into the theoretical error bound of algorithm fitting our model for further analysis.
+Since $\mathrm{rank}(P)=K_{0}$, $P$ has $K_{0}$ nonzero eigenvalues.
+The smallest nonzero singular value $\sigma_{K_{0}}(P)$ (call it separation parameter in this paper) measures the separation between communities, and we will let it into the theoretical error bound of algorithm fitting our model for further analysis.

-Let $\rho>0$, since we will let $\rho$ control the sparsity of the undirected network $\mathcal{N}$, we call $\rho$ sparsity parameter in this paper.
-Note that $\rho$ can be larger than 1 in this paper since $P$ may contain negative elements and $P$ may not be the probability matrix considered in most community detection literature, to name a few, \cite{SBM, DCSBM,rohe2011spectral, SCORE, lei2015consistency, chen2018convexified}.
+Let $\rho$ be a positive value.
+Since we will let $\rho$ control the sparsity of $\mathcal{N}$ when DFM reduces to SBM, we call $\rho$ sparsity parameter in this paper.
+Note that $\rho$ can be larger than 1 in this paper since $P$ may contain negative elements and $P$ may not be the probability matrix considered in most community detection literature, to name a few, \cite{SBM, DCSBM,rohe2011spectral, SCORE, lei2015consistency, chen2018convexified}. $\rho$'s range can be different for different distribution $\mathcal{F}$, see Examples \ref{Bernoulli}-\ref{Signed} for detail.

-For arbitrary distribution $\mathcal{F}$, and all pairs of $(i,j)$ with $i,j\in[n]$, our model assumes that $A(i,j)$ are independent random variables generated according to $\mathcal{F}$ satisfying
+For arbitrary distribution $\mathcal{F}$ and all pairs of $(i,j)$ with $i,j\in[n]$, our model assumes that $A(i,j)$ are independent random variables generated according to $\mathcal{F}$ satisfying